cdsmths/lunar-filament-repeater-field/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/cdsmths/lunar-filament-repeater-field/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/cdsmths/lunar-filament-repeater-field/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/cdsmths/lunar-filament-repeater-field.svg?style=flat-square)](https://packagist.org/packages/cdsmths/lunar-filament-repeater-field)

-This is a Laravel package that provides a repeater field for the Filament admin panel.
-This a field that allows you to add multiple instances of a group of fields.
-This is useful for creating a list of items that have the same fields.
+This is a prototype for using a repeater field for the Filament admin panel.

 > [!WARNING]
-> This package is still in development and is not yet ready for production use.
+> This package is a PROTOTYPE and should not be used in production.

 ## Installation